Washington State Patrol plans crackdown on left-lane camping

 For instance, left-lane “campers” can incite road rage among other motorists, as well as cause traffic congestion and slow emergency-response vehicles, the Patrol says.

-“We understand that in rush hour traffic, which is almost all the time on certain roads … we’re obviously going to have people in the left lane,” Johnson said.
+“We understand that in rush-hour traffic, which is almost all the time on certain roads … we’re obviously going to have people in the left lane,” Johnson said.

 Most Read Stories